johnoltman65/mass_contact/README.txt

 TROUBLESHOOTING:
- * Verify the permission set correctly.
+ * Verify the permissions are set correctly.
  * When sending messages as Bcc (hiding the recipients from each other) and breaking up a large recipient list into smaller chunks or sending to multiple categories while retaining the category name in the subject, keep